What Causes Facet Syndrome?

 - Pain that is worse in the morning or at the end of day

-- Lower back pain that radiates into the buttocks, pelvic area, or thighs
+- Lower back pain that travels into the thighs, buttocks, or pelvic area

-- Neck pain that radiates into the shoulders, arms, or head
+- Neck pain that travels into the head, shoulders or arms

-- Headaches at the base of the skull, aching behind the eyes, and/or ringing in the ears
+- Headaches that include aches behind the eye, pain at the base of the skull, and/or ringing in the ears

-- The sound of bone rubbing on bone when you move
+- The sound of bone on bone when you move

 - Pain when standing for long periods of time

-- Increased pain when sitting or riding in your car for long periods of time
+- Increased pain when riding or sitting in your car for long periods of time

 How Is Facet Syndrome Diagnosed?

-Proper diagnosis starts with an experienced doctor.
+Accurate diagnosis starts with an experienced doctor.
 Facet Syndrome symptoms overlap with several types of disorders.
-Accurately diagnosing the correct source of your pain is critical to successful treatment.
+Properly diagnosing the correct cause of your pain is critical to successful treatment.

-- Including a complete health history, analysis of your symptoms, and physical examination
+- Secondly, including a complete health history, review of your symptoms, and physical evaluation

-- Testing may include x-rays, MRI and/or CT scans
+- Testing can include x-rays, MRI or CT scans

-- These advanced diagnostic techniques ensure that the source of pain is pinpointed
+- Lastly, these advanced diagnostic methods ensure that the source of pain is pinpointed